Chialiang86/SVHN-Contest/README.md

 ```

 ## Reproduce the best submission file
+1. Add dataset to folder (IMPORTANT!)
+    - Move `train/test` folder which contrains SVHN image data to `data/datasets/svhn/images/` (feel free to replace old train/test folder in it)

-1. Download the best weight
+2. Download the best weight
 -> google drive link : [best-11.pt](https://drive.google.com/file/d/1opcMexv-tEG4jJJ-uS6pjetxSHl3KmPn/view?usp=sharing)
-2. Drag the weight file to the root of the project folder
+3. Drag the weight file to the root of the project folder
-3. Run the command below, then answer.json will be produced in the same direcory
+4. Run the command below, then answer.json will be produced in the same direcory
-4. The predicting result will be saved in `result/`
+5. The predicting result will be saved in `result/`

 ```bash
 $ python3 val.py --img 512 --data data/svhn.yaml --task test --weights best-11.pt --conf-thres 0.001 --iou-thres 0.6 --project result --save-json